DevilSquidSecOps/WinSecOps/README.md

 ##### ls -r -ea silentlycontinue -fo -inc "filename*.txt" | % { $_.fullname }
 Search a drive specified and filter for a file.
 Wildcards allowed.
 Powershell
 ##### Get-ChildItem -Path D:\ -Filter 'gloria.donaldson*' -Recurse -ErrorAction SilentlyContinue -Force
+Search for a string in various file types.
+Powerhsell
+##### Get-ChildItem C:\* -include *.xml,*.ini,*.txt,*.config -Recurse -ErrorAction SilentlyContinue | Select-String -Pattern "password"
-Search for a string in MS Word Documents
+Search for a string in MS Word Documents.
+Powershell
 ##### (See find_string_word.ps1 script) and run in ISE to change the $find string as needed